 No matter which method is used, the people doing the work are paid for their time, patience, and attention to detail.
 Adding those wages into the equation magnifies how expensive and time-consuming these methods are.

-There Has GOT to Be a Better Way!
+There is a Better Way!

-EDI reduces the time it takes to put together an order by eliminating most of the steps.
+EDI for retail reduces the time it takes to put together an order by eliminating most of the steps.
 The amount of time spent creating a single order is reduced from several hours to less than one.
 If you order twice a week, how much time would you save?